 The Foundation is the charitable branch of U.S. Kids Golf – the world’s largest producer of junior golf equipment.
 The firm has pioneered the development of golf clubs for young people, eliminating the problem of kids using heavier, cut-down adult clubs which often hurts developing swings and discourages budding players.

-Coverage on the event can be read on the East Lothian Courier website and was secured on behalf of the US Kids Golf European Championship as part of a public relations campaign carried out by Holyrood Partnership.
+Coverage on the event can be read on the East Lothian Courier website and was secured on behalf of the US Kids Golf European Championship as part of a public relations campaign carried out by Holyrood PR.